dictation-toolbox/dragonfly-scripts/README.md

 You can get Natlink here: [Natlink repository](http://sourceforge.net/projects/natlink/files/natlink/)

-Once Natlink is installed, to configuration utilities we show up in the start menu.
+Once Natlink is installed, two configuration utilities will show up in the start menu.
 One is a command line tool, the other is a GUI tool.

 > On my windows XP 32-bit machine, when I was following the instructions from the Unimacro site, when I started the "Configure Natlink Via GUI" program, I got several warning messages.
 > However, restarting Dragon NaturallySpeaking (or perhaps just reloading Natlink), then running the configuration program again, solved that issue.